FlyBase/drosophila-anatomy-developmental-ontology/src/ontology/README-editors.md

 ## Automating release creation

-The last step above (6, making a release on GitHub) can be done almost entirely automtically.
+The last step above (6, making a release on GitHub) can be done almost entirely automatically.
 For that, create a [GitHub token](https://github.com/settings/tokens/new) from your GitHub account and make sure it has the `repo` scope enabled.
-Store the token in a `~/Library/Application Support/ontology-development-git/github/token` file.
+Store the token in a `~/Library/Application Support/ontology-development-kit/github/token` file.

 Then, to make a release, after having merged the PR in step 5 above, run `sh run.sh make public_release`.

-The command will automatically create a draft release with the correct tag, title, release notes, and attached release products.
+The command will automatically create a draft release with the correct tag, title, release notes, and attached release assets.
 Check that the draft is OK, edit the release notes if desired, then publish the release.

 # Configurable Options: